Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

-Let us turn to the cosmological constant problem.
-From the holographic viewpoint, it is simple to see why the cosmological constant $\Lambda$ should be zero.
-If we accept the holographic principle applied to the cosmic horizon and the definition of the horizon energy (Eq. (\ref{Eh})), the bulk vacuum energy density $\rho_{vac}$ in Eq. (\ref{rhovac2}) should be smaller than the horizon energy density $\rho_h$ in Eq. (\ref{rhoh}).
-One may assume that the holographic principle holds only up to some large radius $r_c$, in this case from Eq. (\ref{rhovac2}) and Eq. (\ref{rhoh}) this radius should be $r_c\equiv \sqrt{\frac{3d^2}{\Lambda}}$, where we have set $\hbar=1=c$.
-However, there is no obvious reason that the holographic principle should be broken at large $r$.
-If the holographic principle holds for arbitrary large $r$, the vacuum energy $E_{\Lambda}$ proportional to $\Lambda r^3$ is problematic.
-It clearly violates the holographic principle for large $r$, because we know that, according to the principle and the first law of thermodynamics with $T_h\propto 1/r$, the total horizon energy $E_h$ is proportional to $r$ from $\rho_h\sim 1/r^2$.
-For $r > O(r_c)$, $E_\Lambda>E_h$ and the holographic principle can be violated.
-Thus, the principle holds true for $arbitrary$ $r$ only if the cosmological constant $\Lambda$ is zero.
-Thus, we can say that the holographic principle demands that the cosmological constant is zero (i.e., $\omega_{DE}\neq -1$).
-(We excluded an implausible case that $\Lambda_c$ and a constant part of the quantum contribution miraculously cancel each other to result in $\rho_{vac}\sim 1/r^2$.)
+Let us turn to the cosmological constant problem in this context.
+From the holographic viewpoint, it is very simple to see why the cosmological constant $\Lambda$ should be zero.
+If we apply the holographic principle and the definition of the horizon energy (Eq. (\ref{Eh})) to the cosmic horizon, the bulk vacuum energy density $\rho_{vac}$ in Eq. (\ref{rhovac2}) should be smaller than the horizon energy density $\rho_h$ in Eq. (\ref{rhoh}).
+Since the principle is one of our starting postulates, the principle should hold strictly even for arbitrary large $r$, and hence, the vacuum energy $E_{\Lambda}$ proportional to $\Lambda r^3$ is problematic.
+It clearly violates the holographic principle for large $r$, where vacuum energy is dominant.
+According to the principle and the first law of thermodynamics with $T_h\propto 1/r$, the total horizon energy $E_h$ is proportional to $r$.
+For $r > r_c\equiv \sqrt{\frac{3d^2}{\Lambda}}$, $E_\Lambda>E_h$ and the holographic principle can be violated.
+Thus, the principle holds true for $arbitrary$ $r$ only if the cosmological constant $\Lambda$ is exactly zero.
+Note that this argument holds for arbitrary small coefficient of $r^3$ term in $E_\Lambda$ as long as $r$ can increase infinetely.
+As the universe expands, the inequality $E_\Lambda\le E_h$ would be violated eventually.
+For example, if the cosmological constant is the dark energy, constant $\rho_\Lambda$ is about the present critical density $\rho_c=3 H^2 M_P^2/8\pi\propto 1/t^2$ and within a few Hubble times $\rho_\Lambda r^3$ will exceed $\rho_h r^3$.
+Thus, we can say that the holographic principle insists that the cosmological constant is zero (i.e., $\omega_{DE}\neq -1$).
+(Here, we have excluded an implausible case that $\Lambda_c$ and a constant part of the quantum contribution miraculously cancel each other to result in $\rho_{vac}\sim 1/r^2$.)

-Note that this solution to the cosmological constant problem is more than a simple transformation of one problem into another form, because the formalism we used here is based not on the conventional QFT but on the holographic principle that allows a reformulation of gravity and QFT as recently suggested.
-Like Jacobson's model or Verlinde's model, our approach takes the holographic principle and thermodynamic relations as starting postulates and there is possibility that these approaches could open a new route to a unification of gravity and quantum mechanics.
+This solution to the cosmological constant problem has its own cost.
+At the large cosmic scale, we have to abandon QFT and accept the holographic principle and the dark energy problem becomes much easier.
+As long as the principle holds, the argument about the zero cosmological constant would be valid.
+Since the principle also solves the other subproblems about dark energy, this approach seems to be promising.